markcolemaniress/natstest/README.md

 dotnet run
 ```

-Build and run the client project:
+In a separate command window, build and run the client project:
 ```
 cd natsclient
 dotnet build